Rare Horse Breeds: 4 of the World's Rarest Horses Breeds

 Why Preserving Rare American Heritage Breeds Is Important

-Preserving the genetic diversity, integrity of the gene pools, and breed attributes of the world’s rare horse breeds is vital.
+Preserving the genetic diversity, integrity of the gene pools, and breed attributes of the world’s rare horse breeds are vital.
 These historic breeds are a part of the world’s agricultural culture and history.